-In honor of Teacher Appreciation Week, I'm offering up an encore of this 2011 blog posting.
+In honor of Teacher Appreciation Week, I offer up an encore of this 2011 blog post.

 This weekend, I found a tiny square photograph at my mom's house.
 It shows me and Mr. Pepper, my third and fourth grade teacher, in the auditorium of my grade school.
 The photo is small, but Mr. Pepper's influence on my life wasn't.

 There are other faces I recognize in the picture, but none of them is as meaningful to me at Mr. Pepper's.